SecJS/Database/README.md

 // All SQL Drivers from Database are using Knex as query builder and for Mongo NoSQL, mongoose. await database.createTable('products', (tableBuilder: Knex.TableBuilder) => {
   tableBuilder.increments('id').primary()
   tableBuilder.string('name').nullable()
   tableBuilder.integer('quantity').nullable().defaultTo(0)
 })

+// Mongoose driver all has a TableBuilder to create collections,
+// but it does not have all the methods from Knex table builder.

+// Changing the connection to mongo database await database.connection('mongo').connect()

+await database.createTable('products', (tableBuilder: TableBuilder) => {
+  tableBuilder.string('name').nullable()
+  tableBuilder.integer('quantity').nullable().defaultTo(0)
+})